Healthy@Home

 We are leading the way in the housing sector by managing a groundbreaking project to improve the health and wellbeing of our customers.

 By doing so, we can work better with the local NHS community based Integrated Care Teams.
-Using our shared data we can then identify patterns linking a customer’s housing conditions to various health outcomes, enabling us to provide proactive support services tailored to individuals so they can lead healthier lives.
+Using our shared data the NHS can then identify patterns linking a customer’s housing conditions to various health outcomes, enabling us to provide proactive support services tailored to individuals so they can lead healthier lives.

 The rationale behind this initiative is clear: people’s health is intricately linked to their living conditions.